strontic/strontic.github.io/xcyclopedia/library/regedt32.exe-81B05E9BC8632CE42CA0DA7615F27B9F.md

 ## Possible Misuse

 *The following table contains possible examples of `regedt32.exe` being misused.
-While `regedt32.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `regedt32.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --